sagemath/sagewiki_to_gh-2022-10-10/dynamics/examples.md

 (1, 3)
 }}}

-And now, we build its Teichmueller curve and compute some of its invariant (rk: it is not yet clear which property should be attached to the teichmueller curve and which one should be attached to the Veech group)
+And now, we build its Teichmueller curve and compute some of its invariants (rk: it is not clear yet which properties should be attached to the Teichmueller curve and which should be attached to the Veech group)

 {{{
 sage: t = o.teichmueller_curve()
 sage: G = t.veech_group()
 sage: G.index()
 3
-sage: G.nu2()  #elliptic points of order 2
+sage: G.nu2()  # elliptic points of order 2
 1
-sage: G.nu3()  #elliptic points of order3
+sage: G.nu3()  # elliptic points of order3
 1
 sage: G.ncusps()  # number of cusps
 2